 Water is the core of the garden’s life; thus, the need for a garden hose that can reach far and wide.
 The hoses come in different diameters and lengths, meaning you have to be sure of these two parameters before buying one.

 Garden hoses should be light to avoid destroying the crops and to be easy for you to carry.
-Always fix adjustable nozzles at the end of the hose to control pressure.
+You can attach Gilmour garden hose connectors at the end of your hose so that you can easily switch between adjustable nozzles that allow you to control pressure and a sprinkler.

 The best way to be a good gardener is keeping records.
 A journal helps you to record important information about the garden for future use.